walteis/ArduinoExperiments/cable_tester/README.md

 2. Check each pin on RJ45 connecter "B" for signal
 3. Repeat for all pins on connector "A".

+## Quick Note about different boards
+The older Micro I tried has different pinouts for the SSD_1306.
+It uses D2 and D3 instead of A4 and A5.

 ## Parts
 <table>
   <thead>